Top Ten FAQs About California Child Support

 Statewide guidelines have been established by California lawmakers that generally determine what the amount of a child support payment will be in any particular case.
 As you might imagine, it’s a complicated formula.
 Today, many judges and divorce lawyers rely on specialized legal software to determine an appropriate amount of child support.
 But on what information is the child support “calculation” based?
 The calculation is based upon the number of children, the income of each of the parents, the amount of time that each parent has custody, their tax filing status and deductible expenses, and other pertinent considerations.

 The information parents provide to the court regarding their incomes must be accurate.
 Parents will need all of the documents that provide information about their income, taxes, and deductions: tax returns, paycheck stubs, and W2s or 1099s are only the beginning.
 Parents will also need to save and organize all of their bills, receipts, and anything else that provides financial information.

 A hardship deduction may also be granted when the parent paying child support has extraordinary medical expenses or uninsured catastrophic losses.
 In these circumstances, a judge has the discretion in deciding whether to grant a hardship deduction.
-If you have circumstances such as disability, debt, or unemployment, an Orange County family law attorney can explain your situation to the judge and work on your behalf for a fair child support resolution.
+If you have circumstances such as disability, debt, or unemployment, a child support lawyer can explain your situation to the judge and work on your behalf for a fair child support resolution.

 2. FOR HOW LONG ARE CHILD SUPPORT PAYMENTS REQUIRED?